aphil311/cos126-final-connect-four-ai/readme.txt

 Project preceptor name: Alan Kaplan

-Project title:
+Project title: Connect 4

 CodePost link for proposal feedback:

 Link to project video:

 Approximate number of hours to complete the final project Number of hours: